 As usual with orchestras, we are particularly keen to hear from string players.
 Players of all ages join us, occasionally schoolchildren, and quite often students.
 People come from quite far afield, for example we have regular players who travel from Manchester, Sedbergh and Settle.

 We have three concerts a year, in November, February and June, and occasional other playing events with limited rehearsals.
 Rehearsals are on Mondays from 7:30 pm to 9:45 pm, for 5 weeks before each concert.
 In addition we rehearse on the evening preceding concert day, (normally with the soloist) and in the afternoon of concert day.
-The rehearsal venue is in Lancaster, usually the Baptist Church room, entrance on Robert Street, LA1 1PT.
+The rehearsal venue is in Lancaster, usually at the University of Lancaster.
 We like players to attend all rehearsals, for obvious reasons.
 Music, and bowings for string players, are provided prior to the first rehearsal.

 Playing with us is free for children and students, and there is a modest annual subscription for others.
 There are currently around 60 members.

 People say that we are a friendly and well organised outfit.
 We have occasional social get-togethers for players and their families, which in the past have included mountain walks, weekends away, meals, a variety of celebration parties, and fund-raising events.

 Contact the Secretary, Ruth Hutchison: